limegorilla/chainway-terra-pdk-sdk/README.md

 This library implements the SDK provided by Terra/Chainway barcode scanners (my research suggests that one of them is a rebrand of the other) so that you can have native bindings for the scanner in your expo apps.

-> [NOTE:]
+> [!NOTE]
-> This library is working, but still needs some work before it can be a 1.0
+> This library is working, but still needs some work before it can be a 1.0\
 > All the working out should have been documented.

 ## Features